MaceChettiyadan/Y11Notes/Economics/Unit 1 Exam Revision.md

 perfectly again
 determinants
 - time period considered - the more time they have to react the better
-- ability to store inventories
+- ability to store inventories - pencils vs tractors
+- nature of the industry - agri is more inelastic

+tax is interesting
-- definition of the market
+- on an inelastic good, the burden of tax falls more on the consumers